 The Day India Took Revenge of 1962: The Cho La Incident

 Reason for Cho La Dispute: In the year 1967 there were two border skirmishes between India and China.
 The first one was called “Nathu La Incident” on 11th September and the second one was called “Cho La Incident”.
-In between these years Chinese Government supported the Communist-Maoist movement indirectly and there was small uprising in the Naxalbari known as Naxalbari Uprising but there was no direct conflict.
+In between these years, Chinese Government supported the Communist-Maoist movement indirectly and there was a small uprising in the Naxalbari known as Naxalbari Uprising but there was no direct conflict.
 Also Chinese were not comfortable with Sikkim being an Indian protectorate state and Indian Army taking care of entire region.
-During India-Pakistan war of 1965 China warned Indian Army to vacate the Nathu La Pass.
-They also threatened that if the Indian forces does not follow the Chinese order then they can suffer the same causalities as they did in 1962 but that all turned out to be a verbal drama.
-Also at Nathu La the Indian and Chinese forces were separated by a distance of 30 yards and it was the closest distance between the entire Indo-China border of India.
+During India-Pakistan war of 1965, China warned Indian Army to vacate the Nathu La Pass.
+They also threatened that if the Indian forces do not follow the Chinese order then they can suffer the same causalities as they did in 1962 but that all turned out to be a verbal drama.
+Also at Nathu La, the Indian and Chinese forces were separated by a distance of 30 yards and it was the closest distance between the entire Indo-China border of India.

 The Nathu La Conflict: The fighting began at Nathu La when Indian Army started fencing the border from Nathu La to Sebu La as the border was demarcated.
-Since border violations were common tactics used by Chinese Army to instigate Army Personnel of India, it was decided by Indian Army to lay down wire, thereby making a clear and distinct border.
-As soon as the fencing work started Chinese Commissar came to Indian side and asked Lt Col Rai Singh to stop laying the wire.
-After few minutes of heated conversation the Chinese Commissar went back and Indian Forces continued laying down the wire.
+Since border violations were common tactics used by Chinese Army to instigate Army Personnel of India, it was decided by Indian Army to lay down the wire, thereby making a clear and distinct border.
+As soon as the fencing work started Chinese Commissar came to the Indian side and asked Lt Col Rai Singh to stop laying the wire.
+After few minutes of heated conversation, the Chinese Commissar went back and Indian Forces continued laying down the wire.

-After a few minutes, a whistle was heard on the Chinese side which was followed by a heavy gun fire.
-The area was open and Army Personnels found it difficult to find any place to cover and prepare themselves.
+After a few minutes, a whistle was heard on the Chinese side which was followed by a heavy gunfire.
+The area was open and Army Personnel found it difficult to find any place to cover and prepare themselves.
 70 Field Company and 18 Rajput suffered heavy causalities and it left Lt Col Rai Singh wounded.
-Within 10 minutes of fire, there were 70 causalities on Indian side.
+Within 10 minutes of fire, there were 70 causalities on the Indian side.
 Looking at Chinese aggression Indian Army opened fire and this time army was fully prepared.
 They have marked the places where Chinese bunkers were situated and Indian Guns were already placed at those locations from where it was easy to target Chinese Army.
 The firing from Indian side was very effective and almost all the Chinese bunkers were destroyed.
 The Chinese Army estimated their death count to be more than 400.
 The fierce fire exchange continued for 3 more days.
 By the time firing was stopped, India has delivered a strong message as well as taught a good lesson to Chinese that 1962 mistakes won’t be repeated.
 On 15th of September exchange of dead bodies took place and by the time Sam Manekshaw was also present.

 The Cho La Conflict of 1967: After getting a humiliating defeat at Nathu La, the Chinese Army was in deep shock and their dream of suppressing India on the basis of history got shattered.
 The confused Chinese Army started another unplanned attack on Cho La on 1st October 1967.
-To their surprise the 7/11 GR and 10 JAK RIF stood firm and answered the Chinese firing with double magnitude.
+To their surprise, the 7/11 GR and 10 JAK RIF stood firm and answered the Chinese firing with double magnitude.
 The fighting ensured Chinese Army to lose their 40 elite commandos.
-The Skirmish at Cho La took at a very close distance and once the Chinese army was retreating, Indian Army ensured not to open fire on the retreating army as already severe damage was done to their Army.
+The Skirmish at Cho La took at a very close distance and once the Chinese army was retreating, Indian Army ensured not to open fire on the retreating army as the severe damage was done to their Army.
 By 10th of October Chinese had to withdraw nearly three kilometers away from the border to a feature named Kam Barracks where the Chinese Army is deployed till date.
-Since then Nathu La and Cho La passes are in India’s control and China never raised its voice nor claimed these passes.
+Since then Nathu La and Cho La passes are under India’s control and China never raised its voice nor claimed these passes.
 The end of the battle saw the Chinese Army leaving Sikkim after being defeated by Indian troops.

 Heroes of Indian Army who fought bravely: (We have tried our best but if possible, please expand this list by providing the names of brave soldiers of Indian Army).
-Entire Indian Army displayed great valour in the fight but few soldiers went out of the box and made a major blow to Chinese reputation and morale.
+Entire Indian Army displayed great valor in the fight but few soldiers went out of the box and made a major blow to Chinese reputation and morale.
 They were:

-- Brigadier MMS Bakshi, MahaVir Chakra (M.V.C).
+- Brigadier MMS Bakshi, Mahavir Chakra (M.V.C).